shyam-patel7/CS441-Monte-Carlo-Simulation/README.md

 2. Upload the JAR and input files to an [Amazon S3](https://docs.aws.amazon.com/s3) bucket.

-3. Open the EMR service and create a new cluster.
+3. Open the Amazon EMR service and create a new cluster.

 4. Go to advanced options.
 Uncheck all but the following services.
 Then, click the `Next` button.